VoxelForge/VoxelForge/API.md

 #### Aliases
 * `doc.add_entry_alias`: Add an alternative name which can be used to access an entry
-* `doc.add_entry_aliases`: Add multiple alternative names which can be used to access an entry

 #### Special widgets
 This API provides functions to add unique “widgets” for functionality